conduktor/conduktor-docs/src/pages/changelog/Gateway-3.5.0.md

 ## Licence Expiry

-We have altered the behaviour of the Gateway when your licence expires to provide a more friendly experience.
+We have altered the behaviour of the Gateway when your licence expires to provide a better experience.
 The behaviour is now as below:

 * We have added new metric `gateway.license.remaining_days` which you can monitor to track the time left on your licence
 * If the Gateway is currently running, do not automatically exit on license expiry.
 Rather, Gateway will now log a warning every hour that your licence is expired: